MicrosoftDocs/learn/learn-pr/azure/build-serverless-api-with-functions-api-management/includes/2-create-a-new-api-in-api-management-from-a-function-app.md

-Many organizations that build distroubted applications implement them by using microservices architectures.
+Many organizations that build distributed applications implement them by using microservices architectures.

 In your online store, you want to implement each part of the application as a microservice - one for the product details, one for order placement, and so on.
 You have assigned a separate team to develop each microservice and each team will use continuous development and delivery to update and deploy their code on a regular basis.
 You want to find a way to assemble these microservices into a single product and then manage that product centrally.